rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

 [FFmpeg](https://www.ffmpeg.org/about.html) and [GStreamer](https://gstreamer.freedesktop.org/documentation/application-development/introduction/gstreamer.html) are possibly the two largest media frameworks.
 They're both open source too!
 Both can do streaming, but I find GStreamer more extensible.

 Often I find FFmpeg nicer for video conversion.
 If you ever save video off the robot, FFmpeg is great for transcoding it to other formats.
 However, I've found that in cases of video streaming, I often get too much lag and type Fs into the FFmpeg process.
-GStreamer, in my view, gives more transparency in how it's handling your stream.
+GStreamer, in my view, gives more transparency in how it's handling your stream, which in turn allows for more easily tuning it to reduce lag.

 <a id="org6b32f4b"></a>